Colleton County Fire-Rescue

 would of course require an additional Engine for another pond/river and four

-more tankers.
+more tenders.

 Rescue /